William Shrewsbury Primary School

 Promoting Independence:

-Children feel a real sense of achievement when they can accomplish things by themselves!
+Children feel a real sense of achievement when they can accomplish things by themselves.
 For example, being able to dress and undress independently.
-Learning to tie shoelaces can be tricky, so think about different types of fastenings, for example Velcro.
+Learning to tie shoelaces can be tricky, so think about different types of fastenings, like velcro.
 Children have access to an outdoor space throughout the day, so being able to put their coat on and zip it up independently really helps them.
-Another important part of being independent at school is being able to use the toilet, including washing and drying their hands.
+Another important part of being independent at nursery is being able to use the toilet, including washing and drying their hands.
 It is also helpful if they are able to blow their nose on a tissue and put it in the bin.

 Communication and Language: